Menu

 Past ancient palms on our way to Expedition National Park

-The last kilometres to the campsite is a 4WD-only track with a couple of creek crossings (no water when we’ve been in June or July) and one steep rocky descent into the campground.
+The last kilometres to the campsite is a 4WD-only track with a couple of creek crossings (generally dry in June or July) and one steep rocky descent into the camping area.

 The road isn’t actually that steep and usually fine for any soft roader as long as it’s dry.
 But things can change rapidly in Queensland, and tracks can become impassible with only the teeniest amount of rain.